Relevant Digital – Insights on Digital Media

 Significant Industry Developments

-- Market Dynamics and Big Tech Influence: Market dynamics could shift, particularly if Google decides to divide its services.
+• Market Dynamics and Big Tech Influence: Market dynamics could shift, particularly if Google decides to divide its services.
 Such a change could open up competition within ad tech, potentially creating new direct competitors for independent publishers.
 This scenario could arise if Google no longer derives revenue from publishers' ad sales.
-While social media continues to grow, it faces ongoing regulatory pressure, though major changes are unlikely to materialise in 2025.
+While social media continues to grow, it faces ongoing regulatory pressure.
+We'll see if any major changes materialise in 2025, but for some, the clock is ticking, especially in the US for TikTok.

 Programmatic Advertising & Prebid